aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/pdf-to-byte-array/_index.md

      {{% blocks/products/pf/agp/content h2="" %}}

-A Document Processing Library to perform a wide range of document management and manipulation tasks including PDF generation, editing, conversion, rendering and printing. .NET Word API supports all of word-processing formats as well as allows exporting or **converting PDF to PDF**, HTML, fixed-layout and most commonly used image & multimedia formats.
+A Document Processing Library to perform a wide range of document management and manipulation tasks including PDF generation, editing, conversion, rendering and printing. .NET Word API supports all of word-processing formats as well as allows exporting or **converting PDF to Word**, HTML, fixed-layout and most commonly used image & multimedia formats.